JustJamie4realz/jellyfin.org/docs/general/server/media/Lyrics.md

         └── Song 3.lrc
 ```

-The Lyrics file can be synchronized or unsynchronized and may have some extra metadata, but that's optional.
+The Lyrics file can be synchronized or unsynchronized.
+It can have some extra metadata, but that won't be registered by Jellyfin.

 ### Synchronized
 You can either synchronize lyrics by hand (which can be time consuming and not precise) or use any lrics synchronization software, like minilyrics.